Janet on Facebook

 And Shelley Hilliard was reported missing by her mother Lyniece Nelson in Detroit in October.
 Weeks later, a charred torso was found near a highway in Detroit’s east side.
 The corpse was later identified as Shelley’s, emblazoned with her cherry tattoo.
 Shelley was only 19.
 “She was loved by a lot of people, a lot of friends a lot of family,” her mother told the Detroit News.
 “She just brought joy to everyone that she came in contact with.
 She was always there for her family.”

-The names continue to scroll in my heart and the hearts of other trans people, their loved ones and allies.
+The names continue to scroll in my heart and the hearts of other trans women and their loved ones, and siblings in solidarity.
 I can’t forget their faces.
-They remind me in an instant how lucky I was to get out of that car (and many others to come) as I navigated my journey to womanhood, as I became the person I am now counting my blessings that I never came face to face with this type of wretched, deathly hate and ignorance and intolerance.
+They remind me in an instant how lucky I was to get out of that car (and many others to come) as I navigated my path to womanhood, as I became the person I am now counting my blessings that I never came face to face with this type of wretched intolerance.
 And it also makes me mourn, mourn the fact that I have to say that I was lucky to have survived that date, to acknowledge that we live in a world where a 16-year-old girl would have to fear being beat for being exactly who she is.

-I’ve come out – after years of people telling me to stay stealth, to live in anonymity, to safely hide where I’ve been – because we are not shadows, we are not bodies, we are people.
+I’ve come out – after years of people telling me to stay stealth, to live in anonymity, to safely hide where I’ve been — because we are not shadows, we are not bodies, we are people.
 These young girls were people’s daughters, young people who were loved.
-And in an instant, a lethal mix of transphobia, misogyny and our society’s disposable culture took them away from people who loved them.
+And in an instant, they were extinguished.